 The Ministry of Municipality and Environment’s Department of Animal Resources is in charge of animal control and veterinary supervision of animal diseases.
 The department issues import permits, and oversees the exportation, transfer and transit of pets across borders.
 There are strict controls on the movements of endangered species.
 The Municipality’s Animal Resources Department operates a large veterinary clinic on .
 For the Main Veterinary Clinic call 4426 1656, or apply online to request an appointment via the Ministry of Municipality and Environment: 184, gov.qa

 There are free vaccination and trap/neuter/return services for cats and dogs.
 All animals should be microchipped – the department offers this service, as do all the veterinary clinics in Qatar.

 Importing a Pet

 Pets may be imported as cargo or excess baggage.
-If you ship your pet as cargo, it will go to Hamad International Airport’s special facility for pets where it will be cared for until it clears customs.
-However you choose to import your pet, you will need a permit from the Department of Animal Resources.
+If you ship your pet as cargo, it will go to a special facility for pets where it will be cared for until it clears customs.
+However you choose to import your pet, you will need a permit from the Animal Resources Department.
 You can get this up to two weeks before the date of travel and it is valid for one month.
 To get an import permit, your pet must:

 Exporting a Pet